Frequently Asked Questions

 Click any question below to expand for answers and additional information.

-What's included in your tours, and what should I bring?
+What's included in your tours, and what should I bring with me?

 At MOLARI, we handle the transport, lunch, technical logistics, and park admissions so you can focus on personal essentials and the experience itself.